• Skip to main content

 4. What is the difference between Cost of Attendance and my bill?

-Cost of attendance is a financial aid estimate of a student's total cost of attendance including billable and non-billable costs, and it does not show what is owed to the university.
-Billable costs are also sometimes referred to as direct costs and non-billable costs are referred to as indirect costs.
+Cost of attendance is a financial aid estimate of a student's total cost of attendance including costs payable to Baylor (billable costs) and costs paid to others (non-billable costs), and it does not show what is owed to the university.

 5. Is the Cost of Attendance my bill?

-No, your bill consists only of the billable costs billed by the University, which include tuition, fees, on campus housing, and Baylor meal plans.
-For more information on billable and non-billable costs, see "What is the difference between Cost of Attendance and my bill?"
+No, your bill consists only of costs paid to Baylor that are billed by the University, which can include tuition, fees, books from the Follett Access program, on campus housing, and food (Baylor meal plans).
+For more information on costs paid to Baylor and costs paid to others, see "What is the difference between Cost of Attendance and my bill?"

-6. How can I access my award in BearWeb?
+6. How can I access my financial aid offer in BearWeb?

 7. How can I accept my aid in BearWeb?